thelaycon/webkage/README.md

 It was created with pure Python with no external dependencies (except Jinja2).

-It is not meant to replace or compete with existing matured Python webframeworks like Flask, Django, Tornado, etc.

 Webkage's philosophy is simlilar to those of Golang's http library.
 It emphasizes flexibility and control.

-**It is purely for learning purpose.**

 # Table Of Contents